2xs/pip-mmu-x86-launcher/README.md

 ### Step into a flat binary file with GDB

-You can step into a flat binary file using the following command:
+You can step into a flat binary file with GDB using the following command:

 ```
 (gdb) stepi